Eshan05/Afame-Internship/README.md

 ## Projects Repository
 This is my project repository consisting of three projects (Portfolio, Landing Page & Calculator) given during the internship at *Afame Technologies*.
+As specified, the first two are in HTML/CSS only.